2015 Carol Wells

-Every year, the HBA honors a STAR who stands apart as a truly exemplary role model who has demonstrated a long-term commitment to the HBA’s strategic goals of advancement and impact of women in healthcare worldwide.
+Each year, the HBA honors a STAR who stands apart as a truly exemplary role model who has demonstrated a long-term commitment to the HBA’s strategic goals of advancement and impact of women in healthcare worldwide.

-Thanks to Carol’s leadership, Genentech has hosted 12-15 HBA SF chapter meetings and events per year as well as two global board meetings.
+Thanks to Carol’s leadership, Genentech has hosted at least 12 HBA San Francisco Bay Area chapter events per year as well as two global board meetings.
 As evidence of her leadership impact, Carol was awarded the 2014 Genentech Women’s Professionals Group (GWP) Developer of the Year award and is a member of the executive committee of the Life Sciences Trainers and Educators Network (formerly the Society of Pharmaceutical and Biotech Trainers) and served as president in 2012 and 2013.
-In addition, she was named one of the PharmaVOICE’s Top 100 Most Inspiring Individuals in 2009.
+Carol was also named one of the PharmaVOICE’s Top 100 Most Inspiring Individuals in 2009.

 Upon accepting the HBA STAR award, Carol stated, “The HBA has provided me with the opportunity to pay it forward by helping the growth and development of other women.
 I have been lucky to have people help me in my career and now I feel it is important to help those that are up and coming.”